 (6) Manual Applying.
 When the engine is not running and all reserve vacuum is exhausted, the brakes are applied entirely by foot pressure on the brake pedal.
-As the pedal is depressed, the air valve and control valve move first.
-A shoulder on the air valve then contacts the end of the hydraulic piston.
+As the pedal is depressed, the air valve and the floating control valve move first.
+The end of the air valve then contacts the end of the hydraulic piston.
 The hydraulic piston moves into the hydraulic cylinder, causing the brakes to be applied in the usual way.
 However, the pedal pressure for a given brake application is considerably greater.
 See figure 9-14.